Thanks for visiting my page. Below is my bio. Feel free to copy and use. Cheers, jeff

 Jeff is a leading expert on the digital strategies of the best US, China and Asia companies.
 He does:

 - Consulting and advisory.

 - Keynotes at conferences and company events.

-He is the host of the Tech Strategy Podcast, a best-selling author, and a former CEIBS and Sasin business professor and.
+He is the host of the Tech Strategy Podcast, a best-selling author, and a former Peking University, CEIBS, and Sasin business professor.

 Jeff does executive programs and keynote speeches at companies, boards, and conferences around the world.
 Topics for writing / speaking include: